tomice/super-bread-girl/README.md

 # Super Bread Girl

 A speed running platformer similar to a certain popular game with the initials SMB.
 The "meat" one, not the "plumber" one.
 10 levels total.
+Collect all the butter!

 ![super-bread-girl](https://github.com/user-attachments/assets/9618a947-c7f6-4b42-beec-2cec1a3cc085)